Skip to content

 Configuration

 An HTTP ingress is configured through the properties field when creating an ingress with type: http.
-The properties define how HTTP requests map to component parameters.

 Basic Structure